- Registration phases

 You will need to have dialogue and, normally, contractual arrangements with co-registrant companies to agree on how to share the cost of the necessary hazard data and related work on the risk assessment.
 You will also need to agree on how to present this information in the registration dossier.

-Remember that with registration you are able to show to your customers that you are a responsible supplier who has contributed to the safer use of chemicals.
+Remember that with registration you are able to show to your customers that you are a responsible supplier who has contributed to the safe use of chemicals.

 Know your customers' needs